Místico: Teaming with Rey Mysterio (2012–2014)

-In August, Sin Cara rekindled a feud with Cody Rhodes, who claimed that he was wearing a mask to cover his ugly face.
+In August, Sin Cara feuded with Rhodes, who claimed that he was wearing a mask to cover his ugly face.
 Sin Cara scored pinfall wins over Rhodes in consecutive matches on SmackDown and Raw, both times taking advantage of Rhodes trying to remove his mask.
-He then also saved fellow masked wrestler Rey Mysterio from being unmasked by Rhodes and afterward teamed up with Mysterio to put one of his masks on Rhodes.
-After defeating WWE Intercontinental Champion The Miz in a non-title match, Sin Cara was granted an opportunity to challenge for the title at Night of Champions in a four-way match, which also included Rhodes and Mysterio.
-The storyline between Sin Cara, Rhodes and Rey Mysterio was furthered as The Miz retained the championship.
-The following day on Raw, Sin Cara and Mysterio teamed up to defeat Epico and Primo in a tag team match.
-Sin Cara and Mysterio entered a tournament to determine the number one contenders to the WWE Tag Team Championship, defeating Primo & Epico and The Prime Time Players (Titus O'Neil and Darren Young) to advance to the final.
-Sin Cara and Mysterio lost the final of the tournament to the Rhodes Scholars (Cody Rhodes and Damien Sandow) on the October 22 episode of Raw.
-At Survivor Series on November 18, Sin Cara and Mysterio were victorious in a 10-man elimination tag team match alongside Brodus Clay, Justin Gabriel, and Tyson Kidd against the Prime Time Players, Epico, Primo, and Tensai.
-On December 16 at TLC: Tables, Ladders and Chairs, Sin Cara and Mysterio were defeated by Team Rhodes Scholars in a number one contenders tables match for the WWE Tag Team Championship.
-Two days later on SmackDown, Sin Cara suffered a legitimate knee injury and was written off television following an attack by The Shield.
+On September 16, at Night of Champions, Sin Cara unsuccessfully challenged for The Miz's Intercontinental Championship in a four-way match also involving Rhodes and Rey Mysterio.
+Sin Cara and Mysterio entered a tournament to determine the number one contenders to the WWE Tag Team Championship, defeating Primo and Epico and The Prime Time Players (Titus O'Neil and Darren Young) to advance to the final, which they lost to Team Rhodes Scholars (Rhodes and Damien Sandow).
+At Survivor Series on November 18, Sin Cara, Mysterio, Brodus Clay, Justin Gabriel and Kidd won a ten-man elimination tag team match against the Prime Time Players, Epico, Primo and Tensai.

-Sin Cara returned on January 27, 2013, at the Royal Rumble, entering the Royal Rumble at number twenty-nine but was eliminated by Ryback.
-On the following episode of SmackDown, Sin Cara and Rey Mysterio defeated WWE Tag Team Champions Team Hell No (Daniel Bryan and Kane) in a non-title match.
-Sin Cara returned to television on the May 15 episode of Main Event, defeating Intercontinental Champion Wade Barrett in a non-title match.
-During the August 19 episode of Raw, Sin Cara dislocated his ring finger during a match with Alberto Del Rio.
-Urive's final match as Sin Cara was against Alberto Del Rio at a show in Monterrey, Mexico on October 19.
+On December 16, at TLC: Tables, Ladders & Chairs, Sin Cara and Mysterio lost to Team Rhodes Scholars in a number one contenders tables match for the WWE Tag Team Championship.
+Two days later on SmackDown, Sin Cara suffered a legitimate knee injury and was written off television after an attack by The Shield (Dean Ambrose, Roman Reigns and Seth Rollins).
+He returned on January 27, 2013, at the Royal Rumble, entering the titular match at number twenty-nine, but was eliminated by Ryback.
+On the August 19 episode of Raw, Sin Cara dislocated his ring finger during a match with Alberto Del Rio.
+In his final match as Sin Cara, Urive unsuccessfully challenged him for the World Heavyweight Championship in Monterrey on October 19.
 In January 2014, Urive announced that he would return to Mexico in February.
-An interview of Urive that aired in late January saw Urive claim that while he had departed WWE, he still owned the Sin Cara character; Urive also blamed WWE for not allowing him to wrestle the style he used in Mexico.
-WWE stated on March 27 that they had released Urive on March 26.
+An interview of Urive that aired in late January saw him claim that while he had departed WWE, he still owned the Sin Cara character; Urive also blamed WWE for not allowing him to wrestle the style he used in Mexico.
+On March 27, WWE stated that they had released Urive the day prior.